tbrowder/Holidays-US-Federal/README.md

 This module provides a routine which provides a hash of the holidays for a given year keyed by each holiday's traditional `date`.
 Each key is a Raku `Date` and the key's value is a `class FedHoliday` object.
 The data are perpetual for any given year as long as Title 5 US Code Section 6103 stays unchanged.

 For this collection there should be no overlapping holidays.
 Each instance is one with two different date attributes: (1) the traditional `date` and (2) the `date-observed` which is the paid day-off for most federal government employees (as well as for many other employees in the US labor force).
-If the dates are identical, then that date is the one to use on a calendar.
+If the dates are identical, then that date is the only one to use on a calendar.
 If they are different, then both should be used.

 Note the holidays also have a `short-name` attribute which is not official but has the value used by the author for his calendars.